slevomat/coding-standard/README.md

 Reports use of superfluous suffix "Exception" for exceptions.

+#### SlevomatCodingStandard.Classes.TraitUseSpacing 🔧

+Enforces configurable number of lines before first `use`, after last `use` and between two `use` statements.

+Sniff provides the following settings:

+* `linesCountBeforeFirstUse`: allows to configure the number of lines before first `use`.
+* `linesCountBetweenUses`: allows to configure the number of lines between two `use` statements.
+* `linesCountAfterLastUse`: allows to configure the number of lines after last `use`.

 #### SlevomatCodingStandard.ControlStructures.LanguageConstructWithParentheses 🔧

 `LanguageConstructWithParenthesesSniff` checks and fixes language construct used with parentheses.